|July 31||Deadline to submit entrance medical requirements|

 It’s the moment you’ve been waiting for: signing up for your first quarter of classes at Stanford!
 Before you get too excited about enrolling immediately, however, you should take steps to plan out your course schedule that will save you time later on.

 Step 1: Consult the EE Graduate Handbook.
 Students who intend to earn the MS degree should read the section entitled Program Planning: M.S.
 Degree.
-Students entering the PhD program should be aware that the EE department recently made changes to the PhD course unit requirements; the handbook will be updated later this summer to reflect these changes.
+Students entering the PhD program should be aware that the EE department recently made changes to the PhD course unit requirements.
 If you have questions about requirements, please save them for when you arrive on campus, as we will address these matters in detail during orientation.

 If you received an initial academic advisor in your acceptance letter, you may contact this faculty member with course enrollment questions.
 Otherwise, you may draft a preliminary study list that can be confirmed by your advisor once you receive your assignment.
 You may enroll in courses before speaking with your advisor.